DSLitvinov/difference_machine/README.md

   - Only changed textures are copied to commits
   - Texture path resolution with multiple fallback strategies
   - Support for packed and external textures
+- **Independent Texture Versioning**: Textures are versioned separately from meshes
+  - Deduplication at texture level (one texture can be used by many meshes)
+  - Texture history tracking independent from mesh commits
+  - Automatic texture versioning during commit creation
+  - Textures stored in `.DFM/objects/textures/` with content-addressable hashing

 ### Comparison Mode
 - When comparison object is active: